Batch HEIC to JPG

 Is my photo data safe?

 Yes.
-All conversions happen entirely in your browser using WebAssembly.
-Your photos never leave your device — no uploads, no servers, no logging.
+All conversions run in your browser using WebAssembly.
+Your photos stay on your device and are not uploaded or logged.